 Nootropics have become one of the trending supplement categories over the past few years.
 Like many supplements, nootropics tend to be a blend of various ingredients, some of which have a certain level of research supporting effectiveness and some having little to no research corroborating the claims a supplement company attaches to them.

-In that guide, we reference an ABC News article in which reporter Veronica Holland asks Dr. Bruce Cohen, president of McLean Hospital in Belmont, MA., if there’s legitimate research backing the claims many supplement sellers make.
+In an ABC News article, the reporter Veronica Holland asks Dr. Bruce Cohen, president of McLean Hospital in Belmont, MA., if there’s legitimate research backing the claims many supplement sellers make.